On the Incompressible Limit for the Compressible Free-Boundary Euler Equations with Surface Tension in the Case of a Liquid: Introduction

 We also need a special cancellation for interior terms.
 This comes from when we take $D^k$ of the first equation in \eqref{E} and all derivatives fall on $a$.
 Since the matrix $a$ already involves one derivative of $\eta$, we find terms in $D^{k+1} \eta$, which have one too many derivatives of the Lagrangian map.
 Exploiting the explicit structure of $a$, however, we are able to show that, when appropriately grouped, these bad terms cancel each other after some careful integration by parts (see \eqref{cancellation} and what follows).

 As this point one may ask if all such cancellations are indeed necessary since a priori estimates for \eqref{E} have been derived in the literature.
 The relevant work in this regard is \cite{coutand2013LWP0.5}.
 There, the authors construct initial data where $\eta$ is everywhere one degree more differentiable than $v$, and then prove that this extra regularity is propagated by the evolution.
 They rely on such extra regularity to close the estimates.
-However, this does not seem possible here because such an extra differentiability is not compatible with the weights we need to introduce in order to obtain estimates uniform in the sound speed (see Section \ref{sec_weights}).
+However, this does not seem possible here because such an extra differentiability is not compatible with the $\rr$-weights we need to introduce in order to obtain estimates uniform in the sound speed (see section \ref{sec_weights}).

 A crucial aspect of all the cancellations mentioned above is that they require the derivatives $D^k$ to contain \emph{at least one time derivative.} As a consequence, only the Sobolev norms of time-derivatives of $v$ on the boundary are controlled from the energy estimates (we remark that the energy \emph{does} involve time derivatives of the variables; it does not seem possible to close the estimates without time-differentiating the equations).
 To obtain control of non-time differentiated $v$ on the boundary, we rely directly on the boundary condition which, after a time derivative, produces an equation of the form $\Delta_g v = \dots$ which is amenable to elliptic estimates.
 (One might wonder why we do not take further time derivatives of the boundary condition to obtain estimates for $\partial_t^k v$ on the boundary.
-The reason is that, as mentioned above, $\Delta_g$ does not commute well with derivatives due to the dependence of the coefficients on two derivatives of $\eta$, so that we obtain an equation of worsening structure with each derivative.
+The reason is that, as mentioned above, $\Delta_g$ does not commute well with derivatives due to the dependence of the coefficients on two derivatives of $\eta$, so that we obtain an equation of worsening structure with each derivative\footnote{Taking several time derivatives of the boundary condition, in particular, would lead to a source term that can only be bounded with $\kappa$-dependent bounds, preventing us from closing the argument uniformly on $\kappa$.
+See section \ref{sec_weights} below for more on the need for uniform bounds.
+Compare also with the use of the boundary condition to derive estimates for boundary terms in Claim II of section \ref{S:On_existence}, where the resulting bounds depend on $\kappa$.}.
 However, for only one time derivative, the resulting equation still has some good structure that can be used to derive estimates.)

-\subsubsection{Weighted estimates}
+\subsubsection{$\rr$-weighted estimates}